Shraddhafarshwal/Shraddhafarshwal/README.md

+## Data-Ingestion-into-Hive

+A small project to ingest the data from a MySQL table to the Hive warehouse.

+Introduction Implemented steps to Ingest the data from RDBMS table into Hive warehouse

+## Business Requirement

+Perform data ingestion using sqoop: HDFS --> MySQL --> Hive It Covers MySQL Sqoop (Import, Export and Sqoop Job) Hadoop-Linux commands Hive

+## Steps to implement the project;
 1. Create Required directories in HDFS using hdfs-linux commands and Load the data into HDFS.

 2. Create Staging and Actual tables in MySQL.